 What if I don't know what type of commercial driving I'll be doing?

-The most flexible option is to certify as a non-excepted interstate driver and submit a medical certificate to us.
-This allows you to accept jobs that require you to operate across state lines.
+The most flexible option is to certify as a non-excepted interstate driver and have your medical examiner submit a Medical Examiner’s Certificate to the National Registry.
+With the non-excepted interstate driver certification, you may accept jobs that require you to operate across state lines.

 I'm not an active commercial driver.
 Can I maintain my CDL but not my medical certificate?